kkai/kkai.github.com/_posts/2012-07-08-some-of-my-publications-are-online.md

 ---
 {% include JB/setup %}

+I'm slowly uploading a couple of references and the pdf draft versions of them.
-Please find some of my [publications](http://kgarten.de/publications.html) in the corresponding section of this website.
-I added the pdf links for them.
+Please find some of my [publications](http://kaikunze.de/publications.html) in the corresponding section of this website.

 Stay tuned for the bibtex description and some more papers.